East Rowan notches first win in 43-40 victory over Carson - Salisbury Post

 “It was just a matter of staying calm,” said Fitz.
 “Offensively, defensively, special teams — we just weren’t very good in the first half.
 At half time, we were able to calm down.
 I told them, ‘This is simple.
 We’ve got to go out there and make stops and we’ve got to gain yards on offense,’ which we knew we could do.”

 They did it in a hurry, navigating 59 yards in five plays for the tying TD.
-Significant plays included Pinckney’s 21-yard gain into Carson territory and his 32-yard pickup to the four.
+Significant plays included Pinckney’s 21-yard gain into Carson territory and his 32-yard pickup to the 4.
 On first-and-goal, he skirted into the end zone behind 265-pound left tackle Victor Ponce to make it 40-40 with 7:35 remaining.

 “I didn’t give up on the (offensive) line,” Pinckney said with a Cheshire cat smile, “and they didn’t give up on me.
 It was all about the line.”